 Surely you’ve been warned against leaving your car idle while filling up the tank.
 Although this may sound like a petty request, it is not unfounded.
 Due to high temperatures, the fumes that gas pumps emit can easily ignite.
 Therefore, even when you are using a gas container, shut your engine off.

-In the end, leaving your car idle for 30 seconds to a minute can do it no harm, really.
+In the end, leaving your car idle for 30 seconds to a minute can do it no harm.
 Technically, letting it run idle longer will not cause much harm, either.
 However, keep other aspects of doing so in mind.
 Letting the engine run for no reason is a hazard to the environment.
-Moreover, it poses a small, but important, risk to your health and wellbeing.
-Finally, it can affect the proper functioning of other car parts (i.e., the battery).
+Moreover, it poses a small, but important, risk to your health and well being.

 So, the next time you wonder how long a car can idle, ask yourself – do you really need the engine running?
 Do yourself a favor.
 Shut off the engine.